 Once you are faced with the reality that your business operations have been compromised - time is of the essence.
 Having a thorough Disaster Recovery Plan will save you substantial amounts of time, money, and resources.
 A Disaster Recovery Plan (or runbook) is a working, living document that is unique to every organization - the business' specific blueprint on how to recover quickly and efficiently from a DR event.
 However, a lot of DR plans are not thorough enough to serve as any help during an actual disaster event.

 Maintaining a solid security stance in 2022 is a daunting task, especially for smaller IT teams.
 The world of cybersecurity is evolving at a breakneck pace, and defining what is needed to protect your organization is getting more difficult all the time.
 It is very easy for an IT organization to get outpaced by current trends in malicious activity.

-Ransomware.
-It's a very hot topic in today's current affairs and with cyberattacks on the rise, network security is the number one issue on IT Exec's minds.
-In this 3 part blog series, we will present the three types of network vulnerabilities: Hardware, Software, and Humans.
-With each type, we will discuss what makes a network vulnerable, how it can be breached, how to prevent it, and what to do if a data breach occurs.
+The vast majority of cyberattacks happen to small and midsize businesses - 60% of them fold within 6 months of an attack, according to Inc. Magazine.
+With cyberattacks on the rise, network security is the number one issue on IT Exec's minds.
+We started a 3-part blog series, discussing the main types of network vulnerabilities: Hardware, Software, and Humans.
+In part 1, we covered the first type of network vulnerability, hardware, with the different categories and how they can be subject to vulnerabilities.
+Now we will be moving to part 2: vulnerabilities of network software.
+As before, we will address what makes software vulnerable, how it can be breached, how to prevent it, and what to do if a breach occurs.